The Best Brush Cutters of 2023

 Q. How do you use a brush cutter?

-Always operate the blade parallel to the ground.
-Because the blade spins counterclockwise, cut with the left side to avoid kickback.
-Use a brush cutter with a blade with fewer than eight teeth and a long sweeping motion to cut grass.
-For tall, woody shrubs, use a tri blade.
+Always orient the blade parallel to the ground.
+Because these blades spin counterclockwise, work with the direction of rotation by cutting with the left side of the blade to avoid kickback.
+To cut grass, use a brush cutter with a blade with fewer than eight teeth and a long sweeping motion.
+For tall, woody shrubs, use a tri-blade.
 Begin with the blade at waist height and lower the blade onto the material.
-Using a circular saw blade, only cut saplings 2 inches in diameter and smaller.
+To cut saplings 2 inches in diameter and smaller, use a circular saw blade.
 Use a chainsaw for larger trees.

 Always be aware of others in the area who might be harmed by flying debris.
 Wear hearing protection, safety glasses, work gloves, long pants, and work boots to protect yourself.